duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

     duckiebot $ make

-the output should look like:
+The resulting output prints the following text:

     .....